-In practice, written assignments are the most common examination type, as they serve in particular as preparation for writing the Master's thesis.
-The special introductory modules in the elective area are concluded with a written exam, since the basic knowledge taught in these overview modules can be tested most effectively in this way.
+In practice, written assignments are the most common examination type in the MIB, as they serve in particular as preparation for writing the Master's thesis.

-4. Study Organization
+4. Study organization

 4.1 Degree program manager and support services

 The MIB is managed by the holder of the Chair of International Relations as the responsible program manager.
 According to Section 6 para.
 3 General Examination Regulations (APO), the degree program manager is responsible for the description and coordination of the study program.
 He or she is supported by a degree program coordinator.